whitfin/cachex/README.md

 )
 ```

-If you are using Elixir versions prior to Elixir v1.5, you are able use the older syntax:
+If you are using Elixir versions prior to Elixir v1.5, you are able to use the older syntax:

 ```elixir
 Supervisor.start_link(